50 Useful Phrases for Discussions in English

 You don’t have to answer every question someone asks you.
 It can be awkward to encounter a situation where you are uncomfortable answering a question.
 Respectful people will respect your right to privacy when you use one of the phrases above.
 Don’t waste your time talking to people who don’t respect you.
 The last two expressions on the list are indirect ways to avoid a question.
 One redirects the conversation.
 The other shifts the focus away from you.
 Don’t worry, you don’t really have to tell anyone later.
 If someone says this, they might be willing to tell you later or they might just be indirectly avoiding a question.
 It depends on the context and situation.

-In addition to these 50 useful phrases, continue to use other practical English expressions like the ones below when you don’t understand a word, idea, or what someone said.
+In addition to these 50 useful phrases, you can use other practical English expressions like the ones below when you don’t understand a word, idea, or what someone said.

 Useful Practical English Phrases